Check Out What Whales Are Doing With JD.com - JD.com (NASDAQ:JD)

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for JD.com options trades today is 1605.67 with a total volume of 5,278.00.

-Looking at the volume and open interest is a powerful move while trading options.
-This data can help you track the liquidity and interest for JD.com's options for a given strike price.
-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of JD.com's whale trades within a strike price range from $50.0 to $62.5 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for JD.com's big money trades within a strike price range of $44.5 to $76.26 over the last 30 days.

 JD.com Option Volume And Open Interest Over Last 30 Days